 We also repainted the cabinets because they were looking dull next to the counters.
 We were going to use Super White by Benjamin Moore but when my niece went to have the paint mixed the guy suggested using the untinted base paint for a pure, bright white and I have to say it looks great!
 We also replaced the old cabinet hardware with new knobs and pulls courtesy of Amerock Hardware* and Wayfair.
 Aren’t these knobs and pulls pretty?

 We just got around to repainting the walls last weekend.
 I took these photos the day we painted them, which is why the outlet covers are missing.
 The paint was still wet in these photos.

 The wall color is called Rhinestone by Sherwin Williams (which is the same color I used in my daughter’s room) and I knew it would look good but I was shocked at just how good.
 It perfectly compliments and highlights the cabinets, appliances and counters.

-These counters took us quite awhile to finish because of our issues with the glaze.
+These counters took us quite a while to finish because of our issues with the glaze.
 As for the countertop kit itself, it was really easy to use and made a drastic improvement in the kitchen.
 I would highly recommend it!
-Here is another before and and after (actually before and in-progress because we aren’t done yet) shot.
+Here is another before and after (actually before and in-progress because we aren’t done yet) shot.